 Over more than 250 years of relative peace and isolation (sakoku), Japan developed certain national characteristics—like thinking long-term and valuing patience—that likely stem from these times.

-The Tokugawa government didn’t rely on brute force to govern—it relied on shaping minds.
+The Tokugawa shogunate didn’t rely on brute force to govern—it relied on shaping minds.
 At the core of this governance was Neo‑Confucianism, which taught:

 - Unwavering loyalty to one’s lord